Day 1 – Yogyakarta city

 One of the most interesting places in Yogyakarta is Sumur Gumuling, better known as the Underground Mosque.
 Once you enter the mosque, the walkway leads you to the center of it.

 The center of the mosque includes four stairs that form a pyramid shape and a huge open circular ceiling revealing beautiful daylight.
-The underground mosque is part of the larger complex Taman Sari which is our next thing to do in Yogyakarta.
+The underground mosque is part of the larger complex Taman Sari, which is one of the next things to do in Yogyakarta.

 2. Water Castle (Taman Sari)